Git-BritHub/Regex-My-Email/gist-eregex.md

 ### Quantifiers
 Quantifiers indicate that the preceding token must be matched a certain number of times.
 By default, quantifiers are greedy and will match as many characters as possible!
 In our 'Matching an Email' regex `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, the `{2,6}` portion of our regex is a quantifier and it matches 2 to 6 lowercase letters or dots for the TLD part of a web address (.com, .net, .uk, etc). </br>
 For example, let's say we have email addresses named `email@example.com` or `email@example.co`.
 Both email addresses would be accepted as a match and validated since `.com` and `.co` fall within the 2-6 character range.
 An email such as `email@example.c` or `email@example.coooooom` would not pass email validation.</br>
+Another Quantifier being used is the `+` quantifier.
+The `+` ensures that there must be at least one character in the email/username and allows for the username portion to be one or more characters long.</br>
 For your reference, here is a table depicting quantifiers with their description:</br>

 | Quantifiers | Description | Example |